dib-lab/khmer/README.rst

 INSTALL INSTRUCTIONS:
 ---------------------

-khmer requires Python 2.7+.
+khmer requires a 64bit architecture and Python 2.7+.
 Linux users will need the python development libraries and gcc.
 OS X users may need XCode installed.

 In short: